Using custom attributes to filter data by user

 4. Assign custom attribute values

-Typically, an administrator will assign the custom attribute values for other users and/or groups.
+Typically, an administrator will assign the custom attribute values for other users and/or groups of users.
 You should assign a value for each user or group that needs to access the data from the data cube that will be filtered.

-Click the Edit button for the user or group.
+Select a user or group and then click the Edit button on the toolbar.
 For this example, we will edit System Administrator.
 Click the Custom attributes button.

 In the View Custom Attributes dialog, click Add custom attribute.

-In the Select Custom Attributes dialog, select the checkbox for the custom attribute that will be used for filtering (e.g., Country).
+In the Select Custom Attributes dialog, select the checkbox for the custom attribute that will be used for filtering (e.g., Country), then click the submit button at the bottom.

 Log off Dundas BI and log back on as this user for the custom attribute assignment to take effect.